JimKlein325/EmberProject1/README.md

 Question and Answer App s a sample application for demonstrating basic proficiency in Ember JS and related build tools used to create simple web apps. git
 A user can add, edit and view question items, which include the author's name, their question, and notes.
 Additional functionality allows other users to add and edit answers to questions.
+Computed Property: Question route, to sort answers by the number of votes each has.

 ## App Installation